Thomas Edison: Phonograph

 Edison had no musical training, could not read sheet music, and was mostly deaf.
-Through 1915, he exerted tight control on the production of records personally approving every artist based on what he thought sounded good and preventing their names from being attached to the music.
+Through 1915, he exerted tight control on the production of records, personally approving every artist based on his musical taste.
+Artists were not credited on the records.

 Widespread adoption of the radio was detrimental to phonograph sales.
-Edison's business sold 90% fewer records in 1921 compared to 1920.
-From 1922 to 1926 radio sales went up 843%.
+Edison's business sold 90% fewer records in 1921 compared to 1920; from 1922 to 1926, radio sales went up by 843%.
 Younger managers, especially his son Charles, tried to get Edison to enter the radio business or adopt new advertising methods.
 However, Edison chose to focus on weeding out employees that did not meet his mark.

 Tasimeter

 Edison invented a highly sensitive device, that he named the tasimeter, which measured infrared radiation.
-His impetus for its creation was the desire to measure the heat from the solar corona during the total Solar eclipse of July 29, 1878.
+His impetus for its creation was the desire to measure the heat from the solar corona during the total solar eclipse of July 29, 1878.